lfange/lfange.github.io/vhope/README.md

     link: https://theme-hope.vuejs.press/guide/feature/

 copyright: false
-footer: Theme by <a href="https://theme-hope.vuejs.press/" target="_blank">VuePress Theme Hope</a> | MIT Licensed, Copyright © 2019-present Mr.Hope
+# footer: Theme by <a href="https://theme-hope.vuejs.press/" target="_blank">VuePress Theme Hope</a> | MIT Licensed, Copyright © 2019-present Mr.Hope
+footer: MIT Licensed | Copyright © 2021-present Fan Ge
 ---

 This is an example of a project homepage.
 You can place your main content here.